LlewBach/virtual-shelter/TESTING.md

 US3e - "As a shelter admin, I want to send updates about the animals to their fosterers, so that I can keep them connected and informed".

-AC3e - Shelter admin must be able to add update to an animal's profile".
+AC3e - "Shelter admin must be able to add update to an animal's profile".

 1. Log in as a Shelter Admin.
 2. Navigate to the 'My Shelter' page.